11 · 01 · 2017

 In addition to hindsight, best practices necessarily signify counterbalance.
 They have to.
 By definition, they signify looking back and stagnation.
 Or, settling for inactivity, lacking imagination, or returning to the past.

 Let’s Shift Point of View

 Perhaps the point is more effectively made if we liken best practices to paragigms and pull the concept out of a business context and put it into a scientific one.

 In his 1961 book, The Structure of Scientific Revolutions, Thomas Kuhn wrote this, which, one could argue, introduced paradigm, the term that became a buzzword, into the vernacular.

 Paradigms gain their status because they are more successful than their competitors in solving a few problems that the group of practitioners has recognized as acute.

 In that one sentence, we find a precursor to the notion of best practices.
 We recognize one paradigm or set of paradigms may be adopted to solve one particular problem or one particular set of problems.
 But the shortcoming in that notion is revealed in its verb tense.
 Which happens to be the present perfect tense.
 Although, it refers to the past.

 The present perfect tense indicates an action has been completed or is in a state of having ended but not at any definite time in the past.
 Has recognized.
 That tells us the success of the paradigm has been perceived and accepted in hindsight.
 Accordingly and similarly, we perceive a set of activities to be a best practice only in retrospect.

-But there’s an alternative.
-Later in the book, Kuhn writes this, indicating that — rather than looking to the past to derive practices in the present — we might look to the future: We can choose to pursue, rather than to make do:
+But there is an alternative.
+Later in the book, Kuhn writes that rather than looking to the past to derive practices in the present, we might look to the future.
+We can choose to pursue, rather than to make do.